junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 #### Visual Elements

-Demon Dean in a doctor's white surgercoat, holding a scalpel, operates on Cas's head when Cas lies bloody on an operating table in a hospital setting.
+Demon Dean in a doctor's white surgery coat, holding a scalpel, operates on Cas's head when Cas lies bloody on an operating table in a hospital setting.
 Cas's hands are cuffed, belts locked around his body and throat.

 Demon Dean stands against Alastair to protect Cas.
 Both holding blades, in fighting position.
 Other demons surround them.